FyodorPotseluev/tetris/README.txt

                                 Installation

+    After cloning the repository, it will contain the Tetris game by default.

+    To switch to the Tetriller game, run
+    ```
+    git checkout tetriller
+    ```
+    To switch back to the Tetris game, run
+    ```
+    git checkout master
+    ```
-    Run `make` in a terminal window in the project directory.
+    Run `make` in a terminal window in the project directory to compile the game.

                                 Usage